Pirates vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs' Jameson Taillon (1-4) will make his 11th start of the season.
+- Drew Smyly (5-4) will take the mound for the Cubs, his 14th start of the season.

-- None of Taillon's 10 starts this season have met the criteria for a quality start.
+- In 13 starts this season, he's earned a quality start in five of them.

-- Taillon has two starts in a row of five innings or more.
+- Smyly has pitched five or more innings in two straight games and will look to extend that streak.

-- He has one appearance this season with zero earned runs allowed out of his 10 chances this season.
+- He has one appearance with no earned runs allowed in 13 chances this season.

 |Opponent